 Bernie Ecclestone backs F1 decision to allow Russian drivers to race on

-FIA announced on Tuesday that Russian drivers will be allowed to compete under a neutral flag.
+The FIA confirmed on Tuesday that Russian drivers will still be allowed to compete under a neutral flag

 Bernie Ecclestone has supported Formula One’s decision not to outlaw Russian drivers.